 The system calculates the points achieved by multiplying the achievement percentage by the item points.

-For example, within the screenshot above, for Criteria 01 the weighting of total mark for this assignment from Criteria 01 is 50%.
+For example, within the screenshot above, for Criteria 01 the weighting of the total mark for this assignment from Criteria 01 is 50%.
 The lecturer has judged the assessed work as being Excellent.
-Excellent has a point scoring range between 75% and 100%, within this range the lecturer has awarded a specific mark of 80%.
-The overall percentage achieved for this criterion is calculated by working out what 80% (Criteria 01) of 50 (Overall available marks) is, which in this case it is 40.
+Excellent has a point scoring range between 75% and 100%, within this range, the lecturer has awarded a specific mark of 80%.
+The overall percentage achieved for this criterion is calculated by working out what 80% (Criteria 01) of 50 (Overall available marks) is, which in this case is 40.

-Some more examples taken from Percentage-range Rubric.
+Some more examples are taken from the percentage range Rubric.

 Although the achievement percentage is calculated automatically you can manually override the overall score by changing the overall marks out of 100%.

-Benefits and Draws of using a percentage-range based rubric.
+Benefits and Draws of using a Percentage-range-based Rubric

 Benefits